Finding a place to live

 This section provides information about the different housing options available, from council housing to buying your own home.
 It also has information on supported housing, student accommodation and mobile homes, as well as advice for young people leaving home for the first time and a section on moving home.

-The housing options open to you depend on your particular circumstances.
-This section outlines the things you should consider when you're thinking about where you want to live.
+This section outlines the things you should take into consideration when you're thinking about where you want to live.

 Housing associations offer affordable accommodation.
-Some specialise in accommodation for older people, disabled people or young people and offer support services.
+Some specialise in accommodation for specific groups of people and offer support services.

-Housing cooperatives are similar to housing associations, but are jointly owned and run by their tenants.
-This page explains how housing co-ops work and what you need do to apply.
+Housing cooperatives are similar to housing associations.
+This page explains how housing co-ops work and what you need do to apply

 Are you thinking of renting from a private landlord or letting agency?
 Things you should be aware of when looking at properties. tenancy agreements and what you should do before you move into your new home.